-Why then his ad hominem attack against the producers of a new—perhaps unwelcome to some—style of wine in Switzerland: the international-style trophy wine.
+Why then his ad hominem attack against the producers of a new—perhaps unwelcome to some—style of wine in Switzerland: the international trophy wine.
 It’s a style the Wine Advocate has championed—and not so discreetly rewarded—over the years.
-Who among us is unfamiliar with the garagiste movement in Bordeaux, the trophy cabs of California or the shirazes-on-steroids of Australia.
+Who among us is unfamiliar with the garagiste movement in Bordeaux, the trophy cabs of California and Australian shiraz on steroids.
 All of them invented on the Advocate’s watch.
-Even some of the more recent IGT-by-choice wines of Italy were let loose upon the world with the Wine Advocate’s stamp of approval.
+Even some of the more recent thickish IGT wines from Italy were let loose upon the world with the Wine Advocate’s stamp of approval.

 Anyway, it got me to thinking.
 Not always a good thing.
 What is going on at the Wine Advocate?
 Is there a de-Parkerization (deparkerizatsia) underway?
 A few events make me think so.

-Mr. Reinhardt’s assessment of Electus as a “fake wine” and “an inky Swiss designer drug made by well-trained enologists for people with corruptible palates” could have been written by Alice Feiring.
-Now I’ll believe the WA is embracing natural wine when they a hire a guy with a beard, plaid shirts and skinny jeans but this review is astounding to me.
-In a way Electus is exactly the kind of wine they’ve championed over the years and, in my opinion, it was better on this day than some of the heavyweights in attendance.
+Mr. Reinhardt’s assessment of Electus as a “fake wine” and “an inky Swiss designer drug made by well-trained enologists for people with corruptible palates” could have been written by someone with an ax to grind.
+In a way, Electus is exactly the kind of wine the WA has championed for years and was better on this day than some of the more famous wines it was pitted against when tasted blind.
 Just sayin’.

 Is this a re-calibration and a glimpse into what will be celebrated at the WA going forward?
 A repudiation of the Parker palate?
 It could be an attempt to align with a somewhat skeptical new generation of readers.
 Mr. Reinhardt’s dismissal of Electus may not be the best indication of a trend, but we’ll be watching.